icyphox/site/pages/blog/kiss-zen.md

 Some might argue that this is inevitable, and it is in fact progress.
 I disagree.
 Blindly adding layers and layers of abstraction (Docker, modern web "apps") isn't progress.
-Look at the Linux desktop ecosystem today, for example---monstrosities like GNOME and KDE are a result of this...new wave software engineering.
+Look at the Linux desktop ecosystem today, for example -- monstrosities like GNOME and KDE are a result of this...new wave software engineering.

 I see KISS as a symbol of defiance against this malformed notion.
 You don't _need_ all the bloat these DEs ship with to have a usable system.
 Agreed, it's a bit more effort to get up and running, but it is entirely worth it.
-Think of it as a clean table---feels good to sit down and work on, doesn't it?
+Think of it as a clean table -- feels good to sit down and work on, doesn't it?

 Let's take my own experience, for example.
-One of the initial few software I used to install on a new system was `dunst`---a notification daemon.
+One of the initial few software I used to install on a new system was `dunst` -- a notification daemon.
 Unfortunately, it depends on D-Bus, which is Poetterware; ergo, not on KISS.
 However, using a system without notifications has been very pleasant.
 Nothing to distract you while you're in the zone.